-So, gross profit is simply the revenue minus the cost.
+So, gross profit is simply the revenue minus the cost of goods sold.

 Markup is similar to margin, but the formula is slightly different:

-The markup is equal to the gross profit (revenue minus the cost) divided by the cost.
+The markup is equal to the gross profit (revenue minus the cost of goods sold) divided by the cost.

 This means that, on average, for every additional dollar that this company spends on expenses, they can expect to generate about $1.33 in revenue (in total, they will have earned an additional $0.33).